edwinv87/singlecelldata/README.md

 ## Installation

-The sinclecelldata package can be easily installed using the following command:
+The singlecelldata package can be easily installed using the following command:

 `pip install singlecelldata`